Gwynedd

+The geography of Gwynedd is mountainous, with a long coastline to the west.
+The county contains much of Snowdonia, or Eryri, which occupies most of the centre and south of the county and has been designated a national park.
+The northern part, shared with Conwy County Borough, contains all 15 mountains in Wales with a height of over 3000. ft.
+These include Snowdon, or Yr Wyddfa, which at 3560. ft is Wales' highest mountain.
+The mountains enclose several lakes and reservoirs, and the largest lake in Wales, Llyn Tegid, lies in the east.
+In the west, the Llŷn Peninsula separates Tremadog Bay from the wider Irish Sea and has been designated a national landscape for its scenic coastline.
+Several of the county's rivers discharge into the bay, having risen in Snowdonia, and its coast is indented by the estuaries of the Glaslyn and Dwyryd, Mawddach, and Dyfi.
+The last forms part of the boundaries with Ceredigion and Powys.

-The area which is now the county has played a prominent part in the history of Wales.
-It formed part of the core of the Kingdom of Gwynedd and the native Principality of Wales, which under the House of Aberffraw remained independent from the Kingdom of England until Edward I's conquest between 1277 and 1283.
-Edward built the castles at Caernarfon and Harlech, which form part of the Castles and Town Walls of King Edward in Gwynedd World Heritage Site.
-During the Industrial Revolution the slate industry rapidly developed; in the late nineteenth century the neighbouring Penrhyn and Dinorwic quarries were the largest in the world, and the Slate Landscape of Northwest Wales is now a World Heritage Site.
+The area that is now Gwynedd has played a prominent part in the history of Wales.
+It formed part of the core of the Kingdom of Gwynedd and the native Principality of Wales, which under the House of Aberffraw maintained its independence from the Kingdom of England until Edward I's conquest between 1277 and 1283.
+Edward built the castles at Caernarfon and Harlech, which form part of a World Heritage Site, the Castles and Town Walls of King Edward in Gwynedd.
+During the Industrial Revolution the slate industry rapidly developed; in the late 19th century the neighbouring Penrhyn and Dinorwic quarries were the largest in the world, and the Slate Landscape of Northwest Wales is now a World Heritage Site.
 Gwynedd covers the majority of the historic counties of Caernarfonshire and Merionethshire.

 Toponymy

 In the past, historians such as J. E. Lloyd assumed that the Celtic source of the word Gwynedd meant 'collection of tribes' – the same root as the Irish fine, meaning 'tribe'.
 Further, a connection is recognised between the name and the Irish Féni, an early ethnonym for the Irish themselves, related to fían, 'company of hunting and fighting men, company of warriors under a leader'.
 Perhaps u̯en-, u̯enə ('strive, hope, wish') is the Indo-European stem.
 The Irish settled in NW Wales, and in Dyfed, at the end of the Roman era.
 Venedotia was the Latin form, and in Penmachno there is a memorial stone from c.
-AD 500 which reads: Cantiori Hic Iacit Venedotis ('Here lies Cantiorix, citizen of Gwynedd').
+AD 500 which reads: Cantiori hic iacit Venedotis ('Here lies Cantiorix, citizen of Gwynedd').
 The name was retained by the Brythons when the kingdom of Gwynedd was formed in the 5th century, and it remained until the invasion of Edward I. This historical name was revived when the new county was formed in 1974.